 Oregon Medicare Advantage Plans

-You may have also heard of another option for Medicare plans in Oregon: Medicare Part C. Mostly referred to as Medicare Advantage, it works a lot like a private health insurance policy.
+You may have also heard of another option for Oregon Medicare Plans: Medicare Part C. Mostly referred to as Medicare Advantage, it works a lot like a private health insurance policy.
 When you sign up for Medicare Advantage, a private health insurance company takes over control of your Original Medicare benefits.
 This means that the government is no longer responsible for managing or paying out for Medicare Parts A and B. Also keep in mind that you may be forced to switch doctors when switching to a Medicare Advantage policy.
 This is due to the highly restricted provider networks which Medicare Advantage is sometimes known for.